-For termination upon "Death" or in the event of "Disability," reflects the value of the shares of Company Class A Common Stock represented by the outstanding PSUs granted to such NEO with respect to the fiscal 2016-2018 and fiscal 2017-2019 performance periods.
-For termination "By Company without Cause" or "By Executive with Good Reason" reflects the value of the number of shares of Company Class A Common Stock represented by all outstanding PSUs granted to such NEO.
-Actual payout for all termination events would be based on actual results at the end of the applicable performance periods; this table uses the target value as an estimate because actual results cannot yet be determined.
-Amounts shown are calculated using the closing price of the Company's Class A Common Stock as reported on Nasdaq on June 29, 2018, the last trading day of fiscal 2018, of \$15.50.
+(c) For termination upon "Death" or in the event of "Disability," reflects the value of the shares of Company's Class A Common Stock represented by the fiscal 2021-2023 and fiscal 2022-2024 RSUs and the target PSUs granted with respect to the fiscal 2020-2022 and fiscal 2021-2023 performance periods.
+For termination "By Company without Cause" or "By Executive for Good Reason," reflects the value of the shares of the Company's Class A Common Stock represented by the fiscal 2021-2023 and fiscal 2022-2024 RSUs vesting in August 2022 and the target PSUs granted with respect to the fiscal 2021-2023 and fiscal 2022-2024 RSUs vesting in August 2022 and the target PSUs granted with respect to the fiscal 2020-2022 performance period.
+Actual payouts for all termination events would be based on actual results at the end of the applicable performance periods; this table uses the target value as an estimate because actual results cannot yet be determined.
+Amounts shown are calculated using the closing price of the Company's Class A Common Stock as reported on Nasdaq on July 1, 2022, the last trading day of fiscal 2022, of \$15.75.